Charlotte Epstein: Career

-Epstein was born in 1884 in New York City to Morris and Sara (Rosenau) Epstein.
+Epstein was born in New York City in September, 1884, to Morris and Sara (Rosenau) Epstein.

 In 1914, Epstein founded the National Women's Life Saving League, which offered competitive swimming, lessons, and socialization for female swimmers.
 That same year she convinced the board of directors of the Amateur Athletic Union to allow female swimmers to register as AAU athletes.

 In 1917, she worked as a stenographer until she founded the Women's Swimming Association (WSA) with the help of a few other friends.
-The WSA became famous for promoting the health benefits of swimming as exercise.
+She worked for most of her life as a court stenographer with the Domestic Relations Court in New York City.
+The WSA became famous for promoting the health benefits of swimming as exercise, and the club would also teach diving.
 This was at a time when women were not viewed as athletic, and exercise was not considered beneficial to female health.
 Prior to this, Epstein started the National Women's Life Saving League to help create a swimming culture for women and girls.

-Epstein coached the Women's Olympic Swimming Team in the 1920s.
+Epstein managed the Women's Olympic Swimming Team in the 1920s.
 She was able to guide many of the WSA members to victory.
-Through her coaching, swimmers under her management, known as "Eppie's Swimmers," won 30 national championships, while setting 52 world records.
+Swimmers under her management, known as "Eppie's Swimmers," won 30 national championships, while setting 52 world records.
+A gifted administrator, in 1929, Epstein served as President of the WSA.

+Promoting women's rights

-She battled for women's suffrage, staging “suffrage swim races” with her teammates, as well as battling for emancipation in women's sports campaigning for bathing suit reform, distance swims, and other competitive events.
+As a swimming suffragist, she battled for women's suffrage, staging “suffrage swim races” with her teammates, as well as battling for emancipation in women's sports campaigning for bathing suit reform, distance swims for women, and more AAU swimming events for women.
 Epstein served as the team leader for Olympian Gertrude Ederle, who learned to swim at the Women's Swimming Association.
 In 1926 Ederle became the first woman to swim the English Channel beating the men's time by over two hours.

-Epstein served as manager of the U.S. Women's Olympic Swimming Team for the 1920, 1924, and 1928 Olympic Games, and became well known as a spokesperson for female athletes.
-She boycotted 1936 Summer Olympics in Berlin to protest Nazi policies.

-She died shortly after, in 1938.